bilhew8078/hello_test/README.md

 # hello_test
 Demonstration of dispmanx_offline issue with 1920x1080 video playback and multiple dispmanx layers.
-Move the directory "hello_test" into the "hello_pi" directory.
-Run make per the other examples.
+Clone the "hello_test" repository into the "hello_pi" directory.
+CD to "hello_test" and make per the other examples.
-Run "./hello_test.bin grinder.h264" and note the horizontal line that starts creeping into the image.
+Run "./hello_test.bin grinder.h264" and note the horizontal distortion line that starts creeping into the image at the top of the frame after about 20-30 seconds.
 The program initializes 2 - 1920x1080 dispmanx layers in front of the video layer, and 2 - 1920x1080 dispmanx layers behind the video layer.
 The alpha of all dispmanx layers is set to 0 - transparent.
 "config.txt" settings:  dispmanx_offline=1   gpu_mem=384
 Display resolution is 1920x1080 (1080p)
+In my real world application the noise line doesn't always appear at the top of the frame.
+I have seen this in many other videos, however the "grinder.h264" makes it very easy to see.
+The "hello_video" player is set to loop.